Home / Insights / Understanding the F-1 to H-1B Transition

 Travel Considerations

-As of October 1st, employees who have transitioned to H-1B status must plan carefully for any international travel.
-They can no longer use the F-1 visa in their passport to re-enter the U.S. Instead, they must obtain an H-1B visa stamp from a U.S. consulate abroad before returning.
+As of October 1, employees who have changed to H-1B status must plan international travel carefully.
+You can no longer use your F-1 visa to re-enter the U.S. you must first obtain an H-1B visa stamp from a U.S. consulate abroad before returning.

 Making this Transition Easy